Contact: Greg LeRoy email@example.com or 202-232-1616 x 211

 “If Foxconn never manufactures anything in Wisconsin, it will have no need for the massive greenfield footprint.
 If it plans to conduct research in Wisconsin, those jobs belong in existing urban labor markets that already have roads, transit, water and sewer service.

 “President Trump absolutely owns this failure.
-He did something no other president has ever done: actively aiding Foxconn chairman Terry Gou in playing states against each other for the deal, endorsing of trophy deal-chasing economic development model.
+He did something no other president has ever done: actively aiding Foxconn chairman Terry Gou in playing states against each other for the deal, endorsing the riskiest sort of trophy deal-chasing economic development model.
 Never before has a president endorsed the ‘war among the states,’ much less participated in it.

 “None of the recent news surprises us.
 At $4.8 billion and counting, the Foxconn megadeal is the third-costliest corporate subsidy package in U.S. history.
 It was always way too many eggs in a risky, high-tech basket.